sssssssssengineer/skeleton/README.md

 I follow instruction [here](http://www.cnblogs.com/IPrograming/p/Sublime-markdown-editor.html), use `Sublime Text` as my Markdown editor.
 For more detail, view [here](http://m.blog.csdn.net/article/details?id=51235792).

 Attaching pictures into Markdown is what I concern.
 First, I follow instruction [here](https://www.tekrevue.com/tip/how-to-take-and-manage-screenshots-in-windows-8/), make screenshots restored in `pics/`.
+Second, follow instruction [here](http://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to set relative link for pictures accessing.
+The result can only be viewed via Github, as relative link is only supported by Github instead of plugins for `Sublime Text`.

 ## Notes